mirjamscheib/Semester_Project/Readme.md

 - ggplot2 - for creating visualizations
 - dplyr - for data wrangling and filtering
 - lubridate - for working with dates and times
-- leaflet - for creating interactive maps
+- tmap - for creating interactive maps
-- sp - for spatial data analysis.
+- sp - for spatial data analysis

 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->

 ## Risk analysis (Mirj)
+The biggest challenges/problems probably occur with obtaining, handling and analysing the weather data.

 <!-- What could be the biggest challenges/problems you might face?
 What is your plan B? -->

 ## Questions?
 (Mirj + Miri)
+- How, where can we access weather data which meets the needs of our analysis?
+- ...
 <!-- Which questions would you like to discuss at the coaching session? -->